jcubic/sysend.js/README.md

 [register](https://developer.chrome.com/origintrials/#/trials/active) for the
 [Origin Trial](https://developer.chrome.com/origintrials/#/view_trial/577023702256844801).

-You can register two and more domains, you will have a token that you need to add to the proxy html file:
+You can register two and more domains, you will have a token that you need to add to the proxy html file (in the head tag):

 ```html
 <meta http-equiv="origin-trial" content="<TOKEN>" />